Western Union Review Verdict

 Yes, this is its speciality.
 Cash is available at over 600,000 agent locations across 200-plus countries, usually within minutes, alongside bank deposit and mobile wallet on many routes.

-Verified 24 June 2026.
+Reviewed and updated 8 July 2026 (live rate figures dated as shown above).
 Provider data cross-checked against the FCA Register, westernunion.com and Trustpilot via the Western Union deep-research source set.
 Live transfer figures are illustrative and refreshed by the Currency Expert comparison engine.

 Currency Expert compares money transfer providers and may earn a commission when you use our links.
 It does not change how we rank providers or what we say below.
 Rates and fees move daily, so the figures here are dated; confirm the live amount with Western Union before you send.